-Any cheques not banked on the day of receipt should be stored in a secure location overnight, e.g. a safe and recorded in the firms' books and records.
-They should be considered to be included in the firm's internal reconciliation in line with CASS 7.16.25 (3)R. The intention of this rule is to avoid disagreement between the client records and the bank records.
+Any cheques not banked on the day of receipt should be stored in a secure location overnight, e.g., a safe and recorded in the firms' books and records.
+The Firm should consider whether to include or exclude cheques in the firm's internal reconciliation, see 7.16.26 G. The intention of this rule is to avoid disagreement between the client records and the bank records.